 Official attendance records are kept by the Student Services Office (SSO) and students should direct queries related to attendance/absenteeism to this Office.

 Any communication from SSO regarding attendance, absenteeism and exemptions is forwarded by email/mail.
 It is therefore the responsibility of the student to check the University Junior College email account daily.

 Students may request to be exempted from attending sessions for a valid reason.
-Exemption Forms are available from the Junior College website and must be presented completed in duplicate to the SSO.
-One copy will be stamped, returned and retained by the student as a receipt.
+Exemption Forms are available from the Junior College website and must be downloaded and duly filled in and sent as a pdf/jpg file to: email@example.com.

 Students must take full responsibility for all work covered during the requested period of exemption in accordance with the study programme.

 Students with a chronic medical condition, a disability, or require special arrangements, are strongly advised to inform the College administration in writing, at the beginning of the year or as soon as the case arises.
 Parents/guardians can inform the College administration themselves.
 In such circumstances, a certificate from a specialist/consultant is required.
 This information will be treated in the strictest confidence.